Top 10 pollutions all over the world of 2022

 Thermal pollution is defined as the degradation of water quality by any process that changes ambient water temperature.
 It is usually caused by the discharge of heated effluents from industries, power plants, and other human activities.
 It can also be caused by natural processes such as volcanic eruptions.

 Dumping of heated effluents from factories, power plants, and other human activities into water bodies can cause thermal pollution.
 This introduces an unnatural source of heat into the aquatic environment, which can cause a disruption in the natural balance of the environment.
-Other causes include the use of water bodies as heat sinks for cooling industrial and power plant machinery, as well as the release of hot water from geothermal power plants.

 This results, in an increase in the temperature of rivers, lakes, and other water bodies, which can reduce the amount of oxygen available in the water and limit the growth of aquatic organisms.
 It can also reduce the diversity of species in an ecosystem, and can make it difficult for aquatic organisms to survive.